laxuanlinh/thoughtmachine/vault_core.md

 ## Postings lifecycle
 - A customer initiates a payment via their bank app
-- The Payment hub receives the message and call the Postings API to authorize the payment
+- The `Payment Hub` receives the message and call the Postings API to authorize the payment
-- The Payment hub then exchanges messages with the Payment scheme, if all messages are sucessful then it call the Posting API to settle the payment.
+- The `Payment Hub` then exchanges messages with the Payment scheme, if all messages are sucessful then it call the Posting API to settle the payment.

 ## Balances
 - There are 2 types of balance: Balance resource and Ledger balance resource.